 The electromagnetic spectrum encompasses all types of electromagnetic radiation, ranging from radio waves to gamma rays.
 Each type has unique properties and applications:

-Infrared: Employed in remote controls and thermal imaging.
+Infrared: Employed in thermal imaging and remote controls.

-Visible Light: The light visible to the human eye, responsible for our perception of color.
+Visible Light: The only part of the spectrum visible to the human eye.

 Sound Waves

 Sound waves are longitudinal waves that require a medium to travel through.
-They are characterized by their ability to reflect, refract, and diffract.
-Key applications include:
+They can be characterized by:

-Seismic Waves: Generated by earthquakes, with two main types: P waves (primary waves) and S waves (secondary waves).
+Seismic Waves: Generated by earthquakes, these include P waves (primary waves, longitudinal) and S waves (secondary waves, transverse).

 Worked Example

-Problem: A sound wave has a frequency of 500 Hz and a wavelength of 0.68 meters.
+Problem: A sound wave has a frequency of 440 Hz and a wavelength of 0.78 m.
 Calculate the wave speed.